-All’s I got to say about today is, to quote a great musical: “We got trouble in River City…”
+All I can say about some days is (to quote a great musical): “We got trouble in River City…”

 Still having said that, I’ll remind myself, there are some distinct advantages to this life: